PAT Testing

 It's important to note that while the name has changed, the importance of regular testing remains the same.
 Regular testing of electrical equipment is necessary to ensure the safety of employees and compliance with the relevant health and safety regulations.

 Portable Appliance Testing can be performed by anyone with a PAT testing machine, however, it is advised that the work is conducted by a qualified electrical engineer.
-There are currently no clearly defined “official” qualifications to be upheld when carrying out a PAT testing, but most insurance companies would expect to see evidence of professional training and experience.
+There are currently no clearly defined “official” qualifications to be upheld when carrying out PAT tests, but most insurance companies would expect to see evidence of professional training and experience.

 The frequency of testing is entirely dependent on the likelihood of the appliance becoming faulty.
 Often this is determined by the type of equipment and the environment of which is being used.
 See some determining factors below:

-• How likely the item is to be reported faulty by its users.
+• How likely the item is to be reported faulty by its users?

 • The safety class of the equipment.